-This week our guest blog comes from Track Your Truck, a leading GPS solutions provider for the trucking industry, on the characteristics that make up a great fleet manager.
+This week our guest blog comes from Track Your Truck, a leading GPS solutions provider for the trucking industry, on the characteristics that make up a great fleet maintenance manager.

 You’ve got a fleet of trucks or other assets to manage, and you recognize that safety, security, efficiency and on-time performance are all important to your operations.
 How do you find the right person (or people) to make that happen?

 Fleet management is all about keeping things moving and knowing where your assets are at all times.
-A great fleet manager is a person who thrives on keeping up with information and knows what to do with it.
+A great fleet maintenance manager is a person who thrives on keeping up with information and knows what to do with it.

 Someone who can balance demands

-As you know, there are dozens of priorities facing a fleet manager.
+As you know, there are dozens of priorities facing a fleet maintenance manager.
 Drivers need information on routes and schedules.
 Maintenance needs to know when they must perform upkeep.
 Customers want to know when deliveries are going to arrive.
 All these demands require prioritization and the ability to determine what the most important tasks are at any moment.
 Some of these abilities come from experience.
 Others come from personal outlook and development, where calm, cool and collected decision-making comes into play.

 A person with a good grasp of time

-A fleet manager needs to be able to use metrics to make real-time practical decisions, because customers don’t care how or why you got their delivery done on time, they just want to know that it arrived when it was scheduled, or before that if possible.
-That means a prospective fleet manager must be able to “read the tea leaves” if your company uses fleet tracking or other technology to plan transportation.
+A fleet maintenance manager needs to be able to use metrics to make real-time practical decisions, because customers don’t care how or why you got their delivery done on time, they just want to know that it arrived when it was scheduled, or before that if possible.
+That means a prospective fleet maintenance manager must be able to “read the tea leaves” if your company uses fleet tracking or other technology to plan transportation.

 Goal and team-oriented